nealcrook/nascom/README.md

 At the concept stage..

-* An adaptor to allow a PS/2 PC keyboard to be attached to a Nascom 1 or Nascom 2
-* A new hardware design that is 100% software compatible with the Nascom 1/2 but can connect to VGA and PS/2 keyboard
-* Get Nascom CP/M running on a Nascom 2 without the need for a special NASMD PROM
+* Get NASCOM CP/M running on a NASCOM 2 without the need for a special NASMD PROM

 ## Comments/improvements